BadagalaAdarsh/Practice/AMAZON/Preparation.md

 #### [Majority Element](https://leetcode.com/problems/majority-element/)

 * Given an array nums of size n, return the majority element.
-* The majority element is the element that appears more than ⌊n / 2⌋ times.
+* The majority element is the element that appears more than âŒŠn / 2âŒ‹ times.
 You may assume that the majority element always exists in the array.

 #### [Video Solution](https://youtu.be/AoX3BPWNnoE?list=PLgUwDviBIf0rPG3Ictpu74YWBQ1CaBkm2)